ilanschnell/bitarray/README.md

 The decodetree object:
 ----------------------

-This object stores a binary tree which is initialized with a prefix code dictionary, and can be passed to bitarray's .decode() and .iterdecode()
+This object stores a binary tree initialized from a prefix code dictionary.
-methods:
+A decodetree is immutable and unhashable.
+It's sole purpose is to be passed to bitarray's .decode() and .iterdecode() methods, instead of passing the prefix code dictionary to those methods directly:

     >>> from bitarray import bitarray, decodetree
     >>> t = decodetree({'a': bitarray('0'), 'b': bitarray('1')})